scalableinternetservices/ucsb_website/_slide_src/01_course_introduction.md

 * Expontential growth in the amount of traffic to your web service
 * Expontential growth in the dataset your web service relies upon

 ---

+# In Summary

+This course won't teach you how to build a web application that obtains worldwide attention and usage.

+However, this course will teach you how to build a web application __that can respond to__ worldwide attention and usage.

+---

+# Other Topics

+In addition to scaling, we will learn about:

+* Performance
+* Security
+* Agile software development
+* Test driven development
+* Web clients (e.g., web browsers)

+---